 Research job descriptions for your desired profession

 Before constructing a resume and curating a portfolio, learn what employers are looking for.
 Research job listings and read job-recruiting blogs to understand what skills, education, and experience employers are seeking.
-From that knowledge think about how your resume and portfolio can be molded to meet employer’s needs.
+From that knowledge, think about how your resume and portfolio can be molded to meet an employer’s needs.

 A successful resume is specialized